 If you don’t have a lot of time, you can get a taste of Iceland’s breathtaking landscapes and charming towns by driving along its fabulous South Coast.
 The beautiful Snæfellsnes peninsula or wild Reykjanes are also worthy detours worth checking out on your way to or from the airport.

-Wherever you choose to go, your Icelandic road trip adventure starts when you book your rental car and go wherever your imagination takes you!
+Wherever you choose to go, your road trip adventure starts when you get your rental car in Reykjavik and go wherever your imagination takes you!